benoitj/blog.benoitj.ca/content/posts/how-i-use-linux-desktop-at-work-part5-dotfiles.md

 2.  leveraging git history to find hot spot in your source code
 3.  test coverage, only half of the answer to quality measure of our automated tests
 4.  a series around replacing IntelliJ with Emacs LSP for Java development

+_This is day 7 of my #100DaysToOffload.
+You can read more about the challenge here: <https://100daystooffload.com>._

 \#+hugo more